berkeleyGamedev/DecalWebsite/_staffers/justin.md

 photo_hover: alt/just.jpg
 ---

 Hi!
 I'm a 3rd year studying Data Science.
-I play alot of LoL, and a gacha game fan (HoYoverse, Blue Archive), truly a Korean Combo.
-Otherwise, I'm perma listening to music, yet to see anyone rival my knowledge of The Weeknd 👀
+I play a lot of games in different genres, ranging from MOBAs to Gachas to Roguelikes (no console gaming.)
+Otherwise, I'm always listening to music, old-gen The Weeknd fanboy 😔